kaliop-uk/ezmigrationbundle/README.md

 ## Installation

-### KBase Demo

-If you have the KBase Demo environment installed then make sure you have the latest code checked out.

-The migration bundle is set to be a dev bundle for the moment.
-To install it and all it's dependencies run:

-    composer install --prefer-dist -vvv --dev

-This will install a bunch of dev bundles and activate them in the Kernel.

-### Other eZ Publish 5 environments

 Add the following to composer.json:

 In the `repositories` section (if you do not have one then add it):